Panagiota Klentrou: Early life and education

-Klentrou served as president of the Canadian Society for Exercise Physiology from 2017-2019.
+Klentrou served as president of the Canadian Society for Exercise Physiology from 2017 to 2019 after having served as treasurer of the Society for 10 years (2023–2013).

 Research

 Klentrou's research uses applied and basic science approaches to study human performance and the implications of sport training primarily in children and youth.
 This includes investigations into how sexual maturation, exercise, inflammation, immune responses, adiposity and nutrition affect musculoskeletal growth and development.
 This research is trying to identify the cellular mechanisms that explain how exercise training and dietary choices during childhood and adolescence affects lifelong bone health.
 Her research has connected intensive training for gymnastics with amenorrhea in women and examined bone health and recovery after exercise.
 She has also presented educational opportunities possible for training in rhythmic gymnastics.